| The North

 or adoptees.
 Contracts should not be lightly breached, nor should

+the past be revered without question.
 Present practice must be reviewed in the light of current awareness

 and intelligence.
 We are sensitive to those adoptees who have deep